 This is going to be a somewhat epic post of home staging course reviews that I hope you’ll find to be a helpful resource in determining which program is the best one for you.

 Please understand that I am uniquely qualified to give you my take on all of these classes, not because I’ve personally taken all of them, but because of my experience as a home staging instructor.
+Helping you find the program that’s best for YOU is my main objective in writing this.

 Over the years, I’ve had students and industry contacts who have signed up for many of these other training programs.
 I’ve heard a lot over the years and I’m just going to pass some of that along to you.